 COVID-19 has definitely changed everything about weddings and the wedding industry.
 Events are being postponed, celebrations are being scaled down and sanitation measures are now a staple.
 One thing that has been a big focus for couples of course is the size of the wedding.
 Pre- pandemic, the average guest list would be around 150-250 people, sometimes even reaching 400 people.
 Though intimate weddings have always existed, they were the exception rather than the norm.

-For 2021, weddings are happening, but small is still big.
+For 2021 — and likely into 2022 — weddings happened, but small is still big.
 Intimate weddings are amazing, impactful and special.
 As a photographer, I’ve have fully embraced small weddings and I’ll even go one step further and say that I’m loving it.
 Here’s why.

 You can be fully present.